Buenos Aires - Iberá Wetlands - Iguazú Falls - El Calafate

 You will be able to explore the glacier for 3 hours, for which you will need special shoes that will allow you to walk better on the ice.
 You will be exploring right along with your guides, and in a little more than an hour, you will arrive at a lookout point where you will be able to actually enter the glacier.
 Once inside, you can observe the blue lagoons, deep crevices, enormous sinkholes and caves.
 You will have half an hour to eat lunch and will then walk back to the boat for your return.

-This is the end of your kayak and boat trip experience through the rivers and lakes of Argentina.
+This is the end of your kayak tours through the rivers and lakes of Argentina.
 At the appropriate time, we’ll drive you from your hotel to the airport and you’ll catch your flight to Buenos Aires.

 FLIGHTS NEEDEDFOR THIS ITINERARY